 It goes without saying that every board and committee member works pro bono for the association and we cannot thank them all enough.
 Our speakers and trainers, in the main are also working pro bono and they donate this time in the shared belief that knowledge shared is knowledge for the benefit of all.
 Our charitable support tends toward UK based and operated charities where our fund raising comes in direct response to a request for support.
 As a not for profit mutual the IRLA board does not feel that it can commit members funds to any long term relationship and therefore we limit our involvement to certain fund raising events.

-Our CSR programme, which is overseen by Alpesh Patel, aided by Membership Director, Jenny Fair and Development Director Leslie-Ann Giovnilli extends to:
+Our CSR programme, which is overseen by Jenny Fair and Development Director Leslie-Ann Giovnilli extends to the aspects shown to the right and below.

 Diversity, Equality & Inclusion